SSWConsulting/SSW.Rules.Content/rules/missing-flight-invoices/rule.md

 ![Figure: Good example - Retrieve the invoice from Qantas Business Reward in 30 seconds.](qantas-tax-invoice-v2.png)
 :::

-**Note:** You can also access to this page via [Qantas Manage booking](https://www.qantas.com/au/en/manage-booking.html) without Qantas Business, but Booking reference is required.
+**Note:** You can also access to this page as a guest via [Qantas Manage booking](https://www.qantas.com/au/en/manage-booking.html) without Qantas Business, but a booking reference is required.

 4. Select "Resend tax invoice"
-5. Put the email that you wish the tax invoice to be received, the tax invoice would be resend in seconds.

 ![Figure: Resend the tax invoice on manage booking.](qantas-tax-invoice-2.png)

+5. Put the email that you wish the tax invoice to be received.
+The tax invoice should be resent in a few seconds.

 Simply retrieve the missed invoices from that portal and you can skip the middle man!